VandPerson/Simple-Chat-RAGent/README.md

 ## Limitations & Trade-Offs

-- Generated vectors are faked and were not actually created using OpenAI API.
-Faked vectors were created using `numpy` random numbers.
-This is because I don't have a real API key.
-As a result, the app working also with random generated vectors when retrieving context chunks.
-In theory, with a valid API key, everything should work as expected.
-But first, need to regenerate `context_data.json` using `dev/ETL.py` with valid API key.
-Script will create the new `context_data.json` file in the `.dev` folder.
-The next step is to move it to the `database/` folder and replace the old one.
-Then, provide the OpenAI API key in `chat_service.py` so the OpenAI LLM and RAG will function correctly.
 - `requirements.txt` and `requirements-dev.txt` were written manually to explicitly specify the core packages used.
 - Timestamps are not fully implemented.
 - There is no config file, so some settings are hardcoded.